uwreact/uwreact/README.md

 ## Contributing

-UW REACT facilitates a completely open source environment for all of our projects, and we are always welcoming contributors.
+UW REACT facilitates a open source environment for all of our projects, and we are always welcoming contributors.

 ### Contributing Guide